 If you served in locations covered by the SERVICE Act*, you are eligible for a breast cancer risk assessment and mammography screening for breast cancer if a risk is found.
 While no direct link has been found between toxic exposure and breast cancer to date, VA is concerned about individual reports and is continuing studies to find out if toxic exposure may be a cause of breast cancer.

-What services does VA provide for Breast Health?
+What services does VA provide for breast health?

 Every VA facility has a Women Veterans Program Manager and Women's Health Primary Care Providers to ensure women Veterans have access to appropriate care and treatment.
 They will connect you with their clinical teams to coordinate all the services you may need.